 Betty was decades ahead of her time and God's chosen instrument to fulfil an important strategic role in MAF's early development.
 As one commentator wrote concerning her lasting impact, 'Through her writing, dreaming and service she offered new ideas and principles in the area of aviation to enable missionaries to do their work in remote areas.'

-Today, 70 years on from MAF's maiden flight, MAF operates 132 aircraft in over 25 countries and is seeking a new generation of female pilots to follow in Betty's footsteps.
+Today, more than 75 years on from MAF's maiden flight, MAF operates 132 aircraft in over 25 countries and is seeking a new generation of female pilots to follow in Betty's footsteps.